Bangladesh deploys army after more violence over tribunal

 The tribunal has been criticized by rights groups for failing to adhere to international standards.
 Human Rights Watch said lawyers, witnesses and investigators reported they had been threatened.

 Bangladesh became part of Pakistan at the end of British colonial rule in 1947.
-The country, then known as East Pakistan, won independence with India's help in December 1971 following a nine-month war against the rest of Pakistan.
+But the country, then known as East Pakistan, won independence with India's help in December 1971 following a nine-month war against the then West Pakistan.

 The overwhelmingly Muslim south Asian country of 160 million people is likely see more violence in the run-up to parliamentary elections in January, in which both Hasina and Khaleda will again compete for power.